 4.)
 Hamilton County ~ Higher Education Mentoring Initiative

 This program provides Hamilton County foster youth with a long-term academic mentoring relationship that begins in high school and is focused on awareness of, preparation for, and completion of post-secondary education and training.

 Current or former foster youth who are admitted and enrolled at Wright State University can apply for this program.
-The ISN program offers a bridge to students who emancipate from foster care or disengage from the adoption process.
+The ISN program offers a bridge to students who emancipate from foster care or disengage from the adoptive process.
 They provide a wide range of services, including help with living arrangements and employment opportunities.

 - The Every Students Succeeds Act requires schools and child welfare agencies to abide by specific guidelines and provide resources to ensure improved educational outcomes for children in foster care

 - 2017 HEMI Research Study is a 2017 economic research study that followed Hamilton County foster youth outcomes between 2008-2015.